OliverCulleyDeLange/location-alarm/QA.md

 ## Set Geofence

 - [ ] Map screen - geofence moves with location updates
+    - This is unit tested on android, assuming `locationStateListener.listenToStateAndListenForLocationUpdates` is called in the application
 - [ ] Map screen - Tap somewhere on the map - geofence moves to tap location
 - [ ] Map screen - Tap somewhere on the map - geofence stops moving with location updates
 - [ ] Map screen - Tap radius scrubber - arrows animate up and down